 Last summer we traveled to Nashville for the big eclipse.
 On my list was to visit Hattie B's for her famous hot fried chicken.
 Everyone else had the same idea and the line was at least 100-people long just to get in the door!
 In the 95-degree heat, it was out of the question.

-A while back, I reviewed Rebecca Lang's Fried Chicken cookbook (Affiliate Link) so pulled it out when I was ready to make my Nashville Style Hot Fried Chicken.
+A while back, I reviewed Rebecca Lang’s Fried Chicken cookbook (Affiliate Link) so pulled it out when I was ready to make my Nashville Spicy Fried Chicken.

 Crispy.
 Spicy.
 Tender.
 Lovely!
-Paying homage to Hattie B, I wouldn't dream of comparing anything to hers, so I'm calling it Nashville Style Hot Fried Chicken.
-Rebecca Lang refers to it as Tennessee Hot Chicken in the cookbook because I'm sure nothing compares to the original.
+Paying homage to Hattie B, I wouldn’t dream of comparing anything to hers, so I’m calling it Nashville Spicy Fried Chicken.
+Rebecca Lang refers to it as Tennessee Hot Chicken in the cookbook because I’m sure nothing compares to the original.

-I followed the recipe in the book, but I really tried to simplify it for you.
-If you're unsure about the level of heat, just back off the spices and hot sauce.
-You can always drizzle some extra hot sauce over it or serve it on the side.
+I followed the Nashville chicken recipe in the book, but I tried to simplify it for you.
+If you’re unsure about the heat level, just back off the spices and hot sauce.
+You can always drizzle some extra hot sauce over the Nashville chicken or serve it on the side.

 How to make Nashville Hot Fried Chicken: